mezentsevs/github-repo-to-single-file/README.md

 ## License

-The 'GitHub repository to single file' is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The 'GitHub repo to single file' is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Third-Party Licenses
 This project uses third-party software components.
 Their respective licenses can be found in the LICENSE-3rd-party.md file.